Guehi earns first England call-up

 England have called up uncapped Crystal Palace defender Marc Guehi for the friendlies against Switzerland and Ivory Coast this month.

-Palace midfielder Conor Gallagher, Arsenal defender Ben White and Burnely goalkeeper Nick Pope have been recalled by manager Gareth Southgate.
+Palace midfielder Conor Gallagher, Arsenal defender Ben White and Burnley goalkeeper Nick Pope have been recalled by manager Gareth Southgate.

-Defender Kyle Walker and striker Marcus Rashford have been left out.
+Defender Kyle Walker and forwards Marcus Rashford and Jadon Sancho have been left out.

-England face Switzerland on 26 March and Ivory Coast on 29 March, both at Wembley.
+England face Switzerland on 26 March and Ivory Coast on 29 March at Wembley.

+Guehi, a 21-year-old Ivory Coast-born centre-back, has played in all but one of Palace's 29 Premier League games this season since joining from Chelsea last summer.

+"He's had a really consistent season - really impressed on and off the ball," said Southgate.

+"In the biggest games he has been very calm.
+He's a junior World Cup winner."

+Injuries ruled out Chelsea defender Ben Chilwell and Leeds United midfielder Kalvin Phillips, while Manchester United's Luke Shaw is the only recognised left-back in the squad.

-England's match against Ivory Coast will be the first between the countries at senior level and the first time Southgate's side have faced non-European opposition since November 2018.
+England have never played Ivory Coast at senior level and the match will be their first against non-European opposition since November 2018.

 England will play four Nations League games in June, with trips to Hungary and Germany followed by a repeat of the Euro 2020 final at home to Italy and a home game against Hungary.